jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Valuing your life energy and tracking it in this way puts paid employment in perspective and points out how much you are actually getting paid.
 This allows you to assess current and future employment realistically, in terms of actual earnings.
 In the process of writing down every dollar coming into and going out of your life, you will begin to discern which expenses are fitting and fulfilling and which are unnecessary, or even downright embarrassing.
 Think of your true wage next time you're shelling out money for yet another trinket.
 Ask: Is this thing really worth *that* many hours of my life energy?
 # Step 3: Where is it all going?
 (Monthly Tabulation)
 ![image](images/monthly-tab.png)
-1. Set up your Monthly Tabulation
+1. Set up your Monthly Tabulation.
-2. Enter all money transactions in the appropriate category
+2. Enter all money transactions in the appropriate category.
-3. Total your money spent and earned in each subcategory
+3. Total your money spent and earned in each subcategory.
-4. Calculate your monthly savings (the difference between your total earnings and spending)
+4. Calculate your monthly savings (the difference between your total earnings and spending).
-5. Convert the dollars spent in each subcategory into hours of life energy using your real hourly wage
+5. Convert the dollars spent in each subcategory into hours of life energy by dividing your spending by your real hourly wage.

 The monthly tabulation approach should not be confused with budgeting.
 Budgeting is a planning tool, while this program is an "awareness of your enough point" tool.
 It's about your uniqueness rather than standard budgeting categories with conventional wisdom advice suggesting how much of your income should be spent in each category.
 You want to observe and adjust your patterns of spending over the long term, not what you spend over the short term.
 It's mindful eating rather than dieting[^2].